UGI Urges Residents to Consider Both Safety and Energy Efficiency in Preparing for Colder Weather, September 2019

-Now that the fall season has officially begun and temperatures cool, residents will turn on their heating systems in the coming weeks.
+With the fall season and cooler temperatures right around the corner, residents will soon be turning on their heating systems.
 Here are some important tips to consider in preparing homes for colder weather:

 Have your chimney inspected for any damage that may have occurred during summer storms.
-Record rainfall over the past several months may have caused some chimneys to be blocked with debris.
+Significant rainfall during the spring and summer may have caused some chimneys to be blocked with debris.
 Blockages, cracked liners and other structural damage to chimneys can cause carbon monoxide to enter your home or soot to accumulate outside the liner, eventually leading to a chimney fire.

 Seal door leaks with weather-stripping or a door sweep.
 Window leaks can be sealed with caulking.
-Pay particular attention to the attic hatch or pull-down stairs and to any interior-wall top plates in the attic, as these areas leak frequently.
+Pay particular attention to the attic hatch or pull-down stairs as well as any interior-wall top plates in the attic, as these areas leak frequently.

-Ensure that vents in the house allow air to flow.
-Your home’s vents make sure that the air inside your home can be circulated properly.
-If vents are not allowing air to flow because of an obstruction, your heating system will work harder to heat your home evenly, leading to higher energy bills.
+Ensure that return-air vents in the house allow air to flow.
+Your home’s return-air vents ensure that the air inside your home circulates properly.
+If vents are not allowing air to flow because of an obstruction, your heating system will work harder to heat your home, leading to higher energy bills.
 Examine your vents and ensure that air can pass through.
-Clear clothes, toys and furniture from vents.
+Clear obstructions such as clothes, toys and furniture from in front of vents.

 Clean and unblock heat registers.
 Dirt, dust, and pet fur reduce the effectiveness of ducts and registers that distribute heat.
 Make sure furniture, curtains and blankets are not near or resting on your heat registers.
 Clean these elements regularly and make sure furniture and drapes don’t inhibit the air flow.

 Check to ensure all smoke detectors and carbon monoxide detectors in your home are working properly.
 Make sure detectors have fresh batteries.
-Smoke and carbon monoxide detectors should be located on every floor of your home and near bedroom areas.
+Smoke and carbon monoxide detectors should be located on every floor of your home and one should be located within each bedroom.

 Do not overload extension cords.
-As you start to use electric blankets, decorations and more lights with earlier nightfall and cooler temperatures, do not overload extension cords.
+As you start to use electric blankets, holiday decorations and additional area lights with earlier nightfall and cooler temperatures, do not overload extension cords.
 Cords that are overloaded or coiled when in use can overheat and cause a fire.
-Inspect cords for damage (cracked/frayed/bare wires, loose connections, etc.) before plugging them in and never use a cord that feels hot to the touch.
+Inspect all electric cords in your home for signs of damage or wear (cracked/frayed/bare wires, loose connections, etc.) before plugging them in and never use a cord that feels hot to the touch.
 Do not nail or staple a cord to the wall or floor.
 In addition, do not pinch cords in windows, doors or under heavy furniture, or through walls or ceilings.
-Make sure the cord is rated for your intended use and meets the needs of the appliance or device being used.
+Make sure the cord is rated for your intended use and meets the needs of the appliance or device it is plugged into.

 Check for rebates.
-Most UGI natural gas and electric customers can qualify for a variety of rebates for the installation of energy-saving measures in your home or business.
+Most UGI natural gas and electric customers can qualify for a number of rebates associated with the installation of energy-saving measures in your home or business.
 These rebates cover items such as a wi-fi thermostat, energy saving measures such as insulation, or the installation of an ENERGY STAR certified furnace.
-Visit www.ugi.com/savesmart for full program details.
+Visit https://www.ugi.com/rebates-for-home/ for full program details.

-UGI Utilities is a natural gas and electric utility with headquarters in Reading, Pennsylvania.
-UGI serves 700,000 customers in 45 Pennsylvania counties and one county in Maryland.
+UGI Utilities is a natural gas and electric utility with headquarters in Denver, Pennsylvania.
+UGI serves more than 700,000 customers in 45 Pennsylvania counties and one county in Maryland.
 Customers and community members are invited to visit the UGI website at www.ugi.com; our Facebook page at www.facebook.com/ugiutilities; or follow us on Twitter at www.twitter.com/ugi_utilities.